spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/quality/triage-operations/index.html.md

 The most important rules are:

-* The bot doesn't change a stage or group label if the stage or group is listed in in `stages.yml` and the label is already set.
+* The bot doesn't change a stage or group label if the stage or group is listed in `stages.yml` and the label is already set.
 * A group label is chosen only if the highest group match from its category labels is > 50%.
 * A group label is chosen only if it matches the already set stage label (if applicable).
 * A stage label is set based on the chosen or already set group label.